texastribune/docks/README.md

 #### Creating a new image

-Let's say you're making a Docker image for the hot new app: snazzle:
+Let's say you're making a Docker image for the hot new app, snazzle:

 1. Create the `snazzle` Docker image here:
     1. `mkdir snazzle`